laurarnichols/defectCrossSections/TME/README.md

 Output files are
 * `allElecOverlap.isp.ik` -- for each band in range and a given spin and k-point: initial and final band, all-electron overlaps, and matrix elements
-* `output` -- information about input variables
-* `VfisVsEofKpt`/`VfisVsE` -- optional k-binned matrix elements
 * stdout -- timing information and status updates

 The same TME code is used for both the zeroth-order and the first-order matrix elements.
-For both orders, the overlap part comes from from the TME code and the energy difference comes from the [`EnergyTabulator`](../EnergyTabulator) code.
+For both orders, the overlap part comes from from the `TME` code and the energy difference comes from the [`EnergyTabulator`](../EnergyTabulator) code.

 ## Zeroth-order